IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 ![GitHub web hooks and services link.][5]
 1. To view the message, hover over the IBM Bluemix DevOps Services status icon.
 ![Error message on service hook.][14]
+1. Resolve the error according to the GitHub message.
+1. To verify that the fix worked, choose one of the following options:
+   a.
+Commit and push another change.
+   b.
+From the service page for IBM Bluemix DevOps Services, click **Test service**.
+   ![GitHub Test service button][16]
-1. Resolve the error according to the GitHub message and verify that there are no errors by checking the status icon again.
+1. Verify that there are no errors by checking the status icon again.
 ![Status icon without errors.][15]

 <a name='post_push'></a>